backstage/backstage/docs/features/techdocs/architecture.md

 TechDocs Reader.

-We will provide instructions, scripts and/or templates (e.g. GitHub actions) to build docs in your CI/CD system.
+We will provide instructions, scripts and/or templates (e.g. GitHub actions) to generate docs in your CI/CD system.
-[Track progress here.](https://github.com/backstage/backstage/issues/3400) You will be able to use `techdocs-cli` to build docs and publish the generated docs site files to your cloud storage system.
+[Track progress here.](https://github.com/backstage/backstage/issues/3400) You will be able to use `techdocs-cli` to generate docs and publish the generated docs site files to your cloud storage system.

 Note about caching: We have noticed internally that some storage providers can